 A virtual PBX is similar to the hosted PBX system, with the difference being that it’s cloud-based.

-In most instances, a virtual PBX system will handle internal calls through the internet.
+A virtual PBX system will handle internal calls through the internet in most instances.
 Therefore, if you are an organization that doesn’t make many external calls, a virtual PBX can serve you well.

 Companies that don’t use many phone features outside of the essential services like voicemail and hold music will also find this system compelling.

 What Businesses Can Find a PBX System Useful?

 Since communication is a critical component of running your organization, you need the right PBX system to communicate seamlessly.
 Some firms that might find the system useful include: